Exporting to the United States

 Canadian Commercial Corporation (CCC)

-Get assistance with government procurement, specifically in aerospace, defence and security, and emerging and developing country markets.
+Get assistance with government procurement, specifically in aerospace, defence and security, and in emerging and developing country markets.
 The CCC is an export sales agency of the Government of Canada that brings buyers and Canadian exporters together through contracts built on the best possible terms and conditions.

 Canadian Commercial Corporation